 But how much does YouTube actually pay?
 As with most jobs, for a select few, YouTube is the path to making millions.
 For a larger number of people, it provides a decent living.
 For most creators on YouTube, making money requires hard work; but with the right amount of effort, you can make the platform pay off for you.

 For YouTube content creators, there’s even more good news - Brave browser offers a direct source of income for YouTubers, whether you’ve got ten subscribers or a hundred.
 Brave allows users to tip some of their earned BAT (Basic Attention Token) to YouTube creators like you.
 If someone likes your video, they can reward you instantly with a tip.
 No fuzzy algorithm to calculate views and earnings - just a straight BAT deposit to your digital wallet.
-What’s more, Brave will pay creators for new users brought into the Brave community via the Referral Program.

 In this article, we’ll look at how YouTube pays per view, and how much most YouTubers make.

 Getting paid on YouTube isn’t a simple formula: there’s no straightforward “each click pays X” amount.
 Instead, content creators on YouTube typically rely on a number of income streams for each channel or brand, using methods from affiliate links to brand sponsorship to Brave tips to generate income.
 Each revenue stream pays differently, and the actual amounts paid will vary based on:

 - Ad Blockers

 A bit confused?
 You’re not alone!
 Calculating an exact “pay rate” for YouTube is complicated, at best, but there are a couple of helpful tips to remember.

 When it comes to ads, the factors that determine pay are views (of the ad) and clicks.
 The more views and clicks, the more money.